-Joshua Brown (1989) is an award-winning composer from the North West of England.
+Joshua Brown (1989) is a composer from Rossendale in the North West of England.

 Joshua completed his PhD in Composition with Professor Philip Grange at the University of Manchester in 2018.
 His music often explores the combination of mathematical concepts and freedom for the musicians.
 This dichotomy of precision processes while composing, alongside elements of chance in performances, embraces the unique qualities individual musicians bring to a piece of music, so that each composition feels like a premiere every time it is played.